New Electronic Certificates Now Offered by Canada

 - are a member of the Canadian Armed Forces and apply to resume their Canadian Citizenship after giving it up

-Contents of Information on Electronic Canadian Certificate include:
+Contents of Information on the Electronic Canadian Certificate include:

-- a certificate number which starts with an X;
+- a certificate number that starts with an X;

 - the citizen’s unique client identifier (UCI);

 - their family name and given name;

 Once the applicant’s citizenship is successful, they are sent a letter with download instructions through e-mail or through their IRCC secure account.
 When an e-mail is sent out, it is sent to the applicant’s e-mail or to their representative.

 Applicants can be downloading the e-certificate through their IRCC account, or print it.
 Those who wish to print out their electronic citizenship certificates are advised by the federal government to print them on 8.5 by 11-inch white paper in both colour and black ink and to print on both sides of the page with the printer layout set for portrait orientation.
 This ensures that the information on the printed certificate is legible to read and fully visible.

 IRCC has provided a support email for anyone having technical issues at IRCC.ECertificatePilot-PiloteCertificatE.IRCC@cic.gc.ca.

 As a Canadian citizen, there are many benefits available and some of them include: